Matt-Brigida/FFIEC_Call_Reports/README.md

 ## Example of Use

-We can create a query to look at all banks births and deaths.
+We can create a query to look at all bank births and deaths.
 In R:

 ```
 library(xts)